instana/vllm-granite/README.md

     # Image name should be in the format: "image-registry.openshift-image-registry.svc:5000/<namespace>/<config_name>"
     oc get imagestreams | grep <config_name>
     ```
-6. In your `Deployment` YAML, under the the `spec: template: spec:` section, update the image pointer to your image url
+6. In the sample YAML, under the the `spec: template: spec:` section, update the image pointer to your image url
     ```
     # YAML snippet.
 In the `spec: template: spec:`, add the following:
     containers: